McDoom51/AutoFaceIT/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/mcdoom51/autofaceit/main?style=for-the-badge)
 ![GitHub issues](https://img.shields.io/github/issues/mcdoom51/autofaceit?style=for-the-badge)

+AutoFaceIT provides an automated solution to streamline the process of launching CSGO with FaceIT Anti-Cheat, enhancing the convenience and user experience for players.

-AutoFaceIT is a Python script designed to automate the launching of Counter-Strike: Global Offensive (CSGO) with FaceIT Anti-Cheat.
+The script designed to automate the launching of Counter-Strike: Global Offensive (CSGO) with FaceIT Anti-Cheat.
 It ensures that CSGO is closed, launches FaceIT Anti-Cheat if it is not already running, and then launches CSGO again.
-The script continuously monitors the CSGO and FaceIT Anti-Cheat processes to maintain the desired state.
+The script is continuously monitors the CSGO and FaceIT Anti-Cheat processes to maintain the desired state.

+The script will run as a system service, so it will automatically start whenever your computer is turned on.

 ## Features:
 - Automatic restart of CSGO when FaceIT Anti-Cheat is launched.
 - Launching of FaceIT Anti-Cheat if it is not already running.
 - Launching of CSGO when FaceIT Anti-Cheat is running.
 - Continuous monitoring of CSGO and FaceIT Anti-Cheat.

-AutoFaceIT provides an automated solution to streamline the process of launching CSGO with FaceIT Anti-Cheat, enhancing the convenience and user experience for players.

 ## Prerequisites